wimag/ctf/nullcon/README.md

 ```

 Now we have to find out 6-byte key, used for original encryption.
-Bruteforcing is not an option here.
+Bruteforcing 2^48 keys is not an option here.
 However, we know, that `fun(key[:3], plaintext) == defun(key[3:], ciphertext)` (by the definion of toofun).
-Knowing this we can make Meet-in-the-middle attack: encrypt known plaintext with all keys, while decrypting knwon ciphertext with the same keys, hoping to find a common result, thus ubtaining the full key.
+Knowing this we can make Meet-in-the-middle attack: encrypt known plaintext with all keys, while decrypting knwon ciphertext with the all keys, hoping to find a common result, thus ubtaining the full key.

 ```python
 fwd = {}